Frokey17/Q4-Project_GameMod/README.md

     - Nailgun
         - Atacks now restore player armor to 100
         - Tweaked damage
 - Commands
     - Added new command "abilities"
         - Slows down game time with one click, and then sets it back to normal with another
         - Linked to Q key
+    - Added new command "modhelp"
+        - Displays text in the game console that can help the player with problems
     - Added new command "spawnTeam"
         - Spawns 2 NPCs that can fight alongside you and use abilites
         - Linked to L key
-    - Added new command "abilities"
+    - Added new command "switch"
         - Switches the ability command between you and the 2 other NPCs
         - Linked to E key